koalyptus/check-my-secrets/README.md

 ```bash
 keyring retrieve -k 'checkmysecrets.{PWDS_KEY HERE}' -d -p '{ENCRYPTION_KEY HERE}'
 ```
-5. Finally use `npm start` command to check the integrity of your passwords, alternatively `node index`.
+5. Finally use `npm start` command to check the integrity of your passwords, alternatively `node bin/check-my-secrets`.
 Depending on the OS a notification similar to below should pop-out:

 ![Check My Secrets notification](assets/success-screenshot.png)